Minneapolis City Council members object to relocating Third Precinct station to nearby warehouse

 A proposal that would relocate the Minneapolis Police Third Precinct to a rented building has run into trouble with the City Council, whose members are reluctant to create a new police station while the department remains largely unchanged since the killing of George Floyd.

-A City Council committee Thursday voted to reject a $1.2 million-a-year lease on a warehouse located about a half a mile north of the precinct.
+A City Council committee Thursday voted to reject a $1.2 million-a-year lease on a warehouse about a half-mile north of the precinct.
 The vote was a significant blow to the proposal, which is still scheduled for consideration by another committee and the full City Council next week.

-At the committee meeting, Council Member Jeremiah Ellison said he hadn’t heard anyone speak in favor of the relocation, with surrounding neighbors seemingly shocked that the precinct could be moved to the warehouse.
+At the committee meeting, Council Member Jeremiah Ellison said he hadn’t heard anyone speak in favor of the move, with surrounding neighbors seemingly shocked that the precinct could be relocated to the warehouse.

 The precinct does need to find another home, he said, “but it’s happening out of order.”